EBZebra/docs/edge/source/guide/ShortcutCreator.md

 &#54;.
 To deploy shortcuts _**and**_ the Enterprise Browser app using an MDM system:

 * **Set the MDM to replicate the entire shortcut directory structure (in the red box) to the target device(s)**.
 * **Set the MDM to deploy the .apk or .cab file appropriate for the platform**.
-This will create the Enteprise Browser directory structure on the device (as below).
+This will create the Enteprise Browser directory structure on the device (including shortcut files for all included platforms; on-device deployment will be platform-specific).
 * **Copy the new Config.xml (modified in step 3) <u>to its original location on the target device**</u>:

 **Android**